oshliaer/lodashgs/README.md

 {TO DO}

 ## License
-Lodash for Google Apps Script is released under the WTFPL license.
+Lodash for Google Apps Script is released under the MIT license.